orbs-network/ton-vote/README.md

 # TON Community DAO Vote

+## Background

-We're working on a no code governance platform for TON, similar to [snapshot.org](https://snapshot.org/) on EVM.
+Our team is working on an open no code governance platform for TON, similar to [snapshot.org](https://snapshot.org/) on EVM.

 This system will support governance proposals and voting using native coins (TON coin), jettons or NTFs, with programmable strategies.
 For example, NFT voting weights can factor rarity if that's what a DAO wants to do.